croct-tech/challenges/backend-developer/stream-application/README.md

 - **IP**
   The IP address of the user.

-For the output topic, the schema should be:
+For the output stream should be a sequence of messages with the following schema:

 - **Client ID**
   The ID of the client that emitted the event.
+Same as the message that was processed.
 - **Timestamp**
   The time in milliseconds since the UNIX epoch.
+Same as the message that was processed.
 - **IP**
   The IP address of the user.
 - **Latitude**